Isakovic-Arim/Isakovic-Csomany-Interfaces-2022/README.md

 * Rectangle

 ### Properties
-Abstract Declaration for X and the Y values.
+Abstract Declaration for the X and Y values.

 ### Methods
 A Draw() function to Draw the shape on the screen.

-## Process

 ## Result and Output
-Successful implementation of different shapes with an interface and output on screen.
+Prints the different shapes with random sizes on the screen.